ArshSB/DarkPDF/README.md

 ## Built with

 * [Chrome Extensions API](https://developer.chrome.com/docs/extensions/reference/) - build your own Chrome extensions using their powerful library
-* Vanilla JavaScript - for working with the API
+* JavaScript - for working with the API
-* HTML / CSS - for extension interface
+* UIKit - for extension user interface

 ## Attributions

 * [Extension icon and interface image](https://iconscout.com) - free, high definition icons and images
-* [Fix for an extension bug](https://www.reddit.com/r/chrome_extensions/comments/no7igm/chrometabsonactivatedaddlistener_not_working/) - thanks to user/z0ccc_
+* [UIKit](https://getuikit.com/) - build good looking UI using their framework